ferro/ferro/README.md

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=loren&url=http%3A%2F%2Fwww.getferro.com&title=Ferro&tags=github&category=software)

-This project is being actively maintained.
-I will make sure it continues to function and will also add commands when the extension API is expanded.
-I will respond to and categorize issues and review and merge pull requests.

 ## TODO

 Please do contribute!
 I'm not planning on working on the below items.
 Open an issue or WIP pull request if you'd like to be pointed in the right direction on how to implement something.